free office software

 Organise pesky unknown MP3s

-If you've got hundreds of untitled MP3 tracks on your machine, MusicBrainz Picard will analyse them and add all the relevant artist/title info for those that match tracks in its database.
+If you've hundreds of untitled MP3 files on your computer, this is for you – MusicBrainz Picard is a music tagging app that will analyse them and add all the relevant artist and title info to those that match tracks in its database.

 It also offers a wealth of other options for keeping your collection organised.